 Another possible explanation for that need to create is the pursuit of beauty.
 Achieving an aesthetically-pleasing result is a goal in itself when creating art.

-Aesthetic photography means that there are efforts put into planning a shot and editing it.
+This type of photography means that there are efforts put into planning an image and editing it.
 It means the photographer took the time to reflect on the composition of the image to achieve a result that looks beautiful or elicits a specific emotion.

 Working on a personal style and familiarizing yourself with aesthetics are two different processes, but you will get a chance to work on both things as you practice with your photography.